-This American fly pattern is considered by many fly fishermen to be the best dry fly pattern ever conceived.
+This American fly pattern is considered by many fly anglers to be the best dry fly tying pattern ever conceived.
 And, it is versatile.
 One of the greatest things about fly tying is the ability to change patterns around.
 With the Adams dry fly, the grey muskrat body color is often switched to imitate other species of mayflies and caddis.
 Don't leave home without the Adams!
 Watch the following video to learn more.

-The most recognized fly of them all, the woolly bugger represents a streamer - in other words, not a "fly" per se, but rather a baitfish.
+The most recognized fly of them all, the woolly bugger represents a streamer - in other words, not a "fly" per se, but rather, a baitfish.
 It can resemble a leech, or a larva-type creature moving about the streambed.
 The most common woolly buggers are tied in earth tones; however, hot colors seem to work when nothing else does.
 The use of flash in the tail is also popular.
 This is a must-have fly.

 One of the reasons the woolly bugger has become so successful is its simplicity.
 Only basic materials and knowledge of fly tying are required to tie any number of bugger variations.